eckelsjd/amisc/docs/guides/interface_models.md

 ## Specifying a surrogate method
 The `Component.interpolator` attribute provides the underlying surrogate "interpolation" method, i.e. the specific mathematical relationship that approximates the model's outputs as a function of its inputs.
 In this sense, we use the terms "interpolator" and "surrogate" interchangeably to mean the underlying approximation method -- the `Component.interpolator` does not necessarily have to "interpolate" the output by passing through all the training data directly.
 The naming convention mostly arises from the usage of polynomial interpolation in sparse grids.

 Currently, the available methods are [Lagrange][amisc.interpolator.Lagrange] polynomial interpolation, which is set by default, [Linear][amisc.interpolator.Linear] regression, and [GPR][amisc.interpolator.GPR].
 Multivariate Lagrange polynomials are formed by a tensor-product of univariate Lagrange polynomials in each input dimension, and integrate well with the `SparseGrid` data structure.
 Lagrange polynomials work well up to an input dimension of around 12-15 for sufficiently smooth functions.
 More details on how they work can be found in the [theory](../theory/polynomials.md) section.
-Linear regression is implemented through the [scikit-learn](https://scikit-learn.org/stable/) library, and may optionally include polynomial features.
-Gaussian Process Regression is also implemented through the [scikit-learn](https://scikit-learn.org/stable/).
-Currently, the kernels supported for [GPR][amisc.interpolator.GPR] are:
+Linear regression and Gaussian Process Regressions are implemented through the [scikit-learn](https://scikit-learn.org/stable/) library.
+Linear Regression may optionally include polynomial features while Gaussian Process Regression may optionally include scalers.

-- Chi Squared
-- Additive Chi Squared
-- Linear
-- Polynomial
-- RBF
-- Laplacian
-- Sigmoid
-- Cosine

 You may configure the interpolation method via:
 ```python